yourplatform.in

 Kashida

 Have you noticed the lovely floral motifs found on pashmina shawls?
 The intricate patterns are created by stitching long threads of different colours.
-This work is called Kashida embroidery, which is a unique pattern hailing from Kashmir.
+This work is called Kashida embroidery, a unique pattern hailing from Kashmir.
 Patterns of fruits, birds, leaves, and flowers are stitched onto dark-toned garments using brightly coloured threads in this work.

 Phulkari

-Phulkari work represents the cultural heritage of Punjab.Phulkari work differs from other embroidery works as it uses large motifs of flowers on fabrics, including shawls and dupattas.
-It is a beautiful design technique that has found its way into contemporary fashion design, accessories and home decor.
+Phulkari embroidery represents the cultural heritage of Punjab.
+It differs from other embroidery arts as it uses large motifs of flowers on fabrics, including shawls and dupattas.
+This beautiful design technique has already found its way into contemporary fashion design, accessories, and home decor.

 Kasuti

-Gota patti
+Gota Patti

 Gota means slender ribbons made of gold or silver-toned thread.
 Gota patti, or Gota work, is a unique embroidery technique from Rajasthan.
 Metallic ribbons are used to create lovely borders and motifs.
 This work is used to decorate traditional garments such as saris, dupattas, lehengas, salwars and accessories such as small purses and footwear.